beegee-tokyo/WisBlock-API-V2/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)

+- 2023-05-22 Enhance AT commands
+  - Add option to set device alias
 - 2023-05-21
   - Enhance AT+BOOT to work with RP2040
   - Add option for custom boards (no LED's no BLE advertising)